MicrosoftDocs/machine-learning-server-docs/microsoft-r/scaler/scaler-hadoop-functions.md

 The `RevoScaleR` package provides a set of portable, scalable, distributable data analysis functions.
 While most of these functions are of general application, some are specific to the Hadoop compute contexts and some may not be fully supported in these compute contexts.

-This guide presents a curated list of functions that might be particularly interesting to Hadoop users.
+This page presents a curated list of functions that might be particularly interesting to Hadoop users.
 These functions can be called directly from the command line.

-RevoScaleR supports two Hadoop compute contexts:
+The `RevoScaleR` package supports two Hadoop compute contexts:

 + `RxHadoopMR`, a distributed compute context on a Hadoop cluster.
 This compute context can be used on a node (including an edge node) of a Cloudera or Hortonworks cluster with a RHEL operating system, or a client with an SSH connection to such a cluster.
 For details on `RxHadoopMR` compute contexts, see the [*RevoScaleR Hadoop Getting Started Guide*](../scaler-hadoop-getting-started.md).

 + `RxSpark`, a distributed compute context in which computations are parallelized and distributed across the nodes of a Hadoop cluster via Apache Spark.
 This provides up to a 7x performance boost compared to `RxHadoopMR`.